EtchedPixels/FUZIX/Kernel/platform/platform-zxuno/README.md

 Boot from an ESXDOS enabled DIVMMC emulation

 For Fuse use the Spectrum SE emulation.
-Zesarux will not run this code as it has a various ZX Uno and DIVMMC emulation bugs.
+Zesarux will not run this code as it has various ZX Uno and DIVMMC emulation bugs.